kisom/kyleisom.net/source/_posts/2011-06-17-intro-to-crypto.markdown

 I've put up a [PDF version](/downloads/crypto_intro.pdf) here, and updates are posted at the [github repo](https://github.com/kisom/crypto_intro).
+There's also a version up on [Leanpub](https://leanpub.com/pycrypto/), where it's published in MOBI, EPUB, and PDF.
+I'm only asking $1 USD for it.

 If you see any LaTeX artifacts (or other errors) lurking, feel free to let me know!